|An excerpt from SANKOFA: Look to Your Past Forgotten Heritage

 We articulated, first to one another and then to our sons, what our hopes, expectations, and goals were for them words, yes, we want them to graduate from high school and college.
 A graduate degree would be nice as well.
 We want them to find meaningful work at a living wage, and, of course, we want them to marry spiritually and intellectually enlightened African or African-American women.
 However, we also want them to have a clear and conscious sense of commitment and responsibility to God, their community, and people of the African Diaspora, wherever they may dwell in the global village.
 We knew the first set of goals would be repeated and supported by us and others involved in Charles’ and Damon’s lives.
 We wanted to articulate for ourselves, for our sons, and for our community that we value the other goals as well.

-Get your FREE digital copy of SANKOFA below!
+Get your copy of SANKOFA @ Amazon!